sheehui/tp/docs/UserGuide.md

 per the image above, entering the input `view 2` would take you to the client window of Bernice Yu, as she has the index of 2.

-The following attributes of your client is also viewable from the Client List Window:
+The following client details are also viewable from the Client List Window:
 1. Name
 2. Phone
 3. Address